evdokimovs/flutter-sandbox/README.md

     ```

-### Pushing

-Developer __must push all his changes__ to the remote __at the end of his working day__.
-This both prevents from accidental work losses and helps a lead to track developer's progress.

 ### FCM (final commit message)

 FCM (final commit message) is a commit message of a pull request to a `master` branch.